2022 Valorant Champions Tour: Stage 2 Masters

-The 2022 Valorant Champions Tour (VCT): Stage 2 Masters, also known as the Valorant Copenhagen Masters 2022, was an international esports tournament organized by Riot Games for the first-person shooter game Valorant, as part of the Valorant Champions Tour's 2022 competitive season.
+The 2022 Valorant Champions Tour (VCT): Stage 2 Masters, also known as the Valorant Masters Copenhagen, was an international esports tournament organized by Riot Games for the first-person shooter game Valorant, as part of the Valorant Champions Tour's 2022 competitive season.
 The tournament ran from July 10–24, 2022 in Copenhagen, Denmark.

+FunPlus Phoenix of EMEA won their first international event after defeating APAC's Paper Rex in the five-game championship series, 3–2.

 Venue

 Copenhagen was the city chosen to host the competition.
 All matches were played at Forum Copenhagen.

 Qualification and format

 Similar with the previous Masters, the champion teams from the Asia-Pacific; EMEA (Europe, the Middle East and Africa) and North America Stage 2 Challengers were all directly qualified to the upper bracket quarterfinals.
 Which of the two regions Latin America and Brazil win the South America Playoff (the match between two runner-up teams from Challengers of twos) will get quarterfinals spot for their Challengers winner.
 The remaining eight teams were seeded in the GSL formatted group stage and were divided into two groups of four teams.